bailey27/cppcryptfs/README.md

 **Case insensitive**

-This option has effect only in forward mode and only when encrypted filenames are used.
+This option has effect only in forward mode and only when encrypted file names are used.
+Reverse-mode filesystems are always case-sensitive, and filesystems with plaintext file names are always case-insensitive.

-Normally, cppcryptfs requires that files and directories be opened using the same case that was used when the files and directories were created.
+Normally, when file name encryption is used, cppcryptfs requires that files and directories be opened using the same case that was used when the files and directories were created.

-If this option is checked, then cppcryptfs will ignore the case of file and directory names.
+If the case insensitive option is checked, then cppcryptfs will ignore the case of file and directory names, in forward mode, even when file name encryption is used.
 This is how the Windows API normally operates.
 Also, performance will be a little slower.

 See the section on "Case Sensitivity" for more information.